What Is Common Size Income Statement?

-For instance, it can be seen that the gross profit margin and operating income margin has been quite stable over the last three financial years.
-However, the net income has witnessed slight improvement during the same period.
+For instance, we can see that the gross profit margin and operating income margin have been quite stable over the last three financial years.
+However, the net income has witnessed a slight improvement during the same period.
 An analyst can further deep dive to determine the reason behind the same to make a more meaningful insight.

 - Net income decreased substantially to less than 10%.

-- It helps an analyst to ascertain the trend with respect to the percentage share of each item on the income statement and their impact on the net income of the company.
+- It helps an analyst ascertain the trend concerning the percentage share of each item on the income statement and its impact on the company’s net income.

-- A financial analyst can use a common size income statement to compare the financial performances of different entities at a glance since each item is expressed in terms of percentage of total sales.
+- A financial analyst can use a common-size income statement to compare the financial performances of different entities at a glance since each item is expressed in terms of the percentage of total sales.

 - Many financial experts see the common size income statement as useless because there isn’t any approved standard proportion of each item to the total sales.

-- If the year after year preparation of the income statement of a particular company is not consistent basis, then perform any comparative study of common size statement income statement may end up to be misleading.
+- If year after year preparation of a particular company’s income statement is not consistent, then performing any comparative study of common size statement income statements may end up being misleading.

-- It does not help in the decision-making process as there is no approved standard proportion with regard to the component of the income statement as a percentage of total sales.
+- It does not help in the decision-making process as there is no approved standard proportion of the income statement component as a percentage of total sales.

 - It also fails to distinguish the qualitative elements while evaluating a company’s performance.

 - It does not convey proper records during times of seasonal fluctuations in various components of the income statement.
-As such, it fails to provide the actual information to the financial users of the statement.
+As such, it fails to provide precise information to the financial users of the statement.

-This has been a guide to Common Size Income Statement.
-Here we what is Common Size Income Statement analysis, its format with excel examples, advantages, and disadvantages and limitations.
+This article has been a guide to what is Common Size Income Statement.
+We explain it with examples, how to calculate, how to interpret and advantages.
 You may learn more about from the following articles –